 The “cloud” refers to applications that run on the internet, instead of on a local computer or piece of equipment.
 Essentially, when something is running on the cloud it is stored on a remote server (usually multiple copies at multiple locations, actually).

-Data capacity is available on demand.
+Data hosting is available on demand.
 Most cloud-based information can be accessed in any web browser or through a mobile app.
 As a result, anyone with permission can access it without having to physically be at the place where it was originally stored.
 Cloud-based asset management software offers municipalities and contractors the ability to interact with sewer inspection data immediately from any device — making it more accessible than ever before.

 When wastewater operations choose to host sewer inspection data in the cloud, they do so for a variety of reasons.